strapi/documentation/docusaurus/docs/dev-docs/configurations/database.md

 | `acquireConnectionTimeout`<br /><br />_Optional_         | How long knex will wait before throwing a timeout error when acquiring a connection (in milliseconds) | `Integer` | `60000` |

 ::: note
-The `client` value may be replaced by Strapi before being passed to Knex, based on which database driver packages are available in the project.
+A client value of sqlite will be modified by Strapi to be better-sqlite3 if the package is available in your project, or sqlite3 if it is not.
 :::

 #### Connection parameters